b-lamer/b-lamer/README.md

 # 💫Hi, I'm Sam!
-💻I'm working on starting or continuing a number of projects, both tech and non tech related.<br>
 💡If you're wondering what I'm currently working on, I'm mainly focusing on some private bash scripts as well as tuning up some old repo's. <br>
 🌱My most recent finished project you can check out [here!](https://github.com/b-lamer/cyber-feeds) <br>